Boards & Committees

-- The legislative function is performed by a representative Town Meeting comprised of roughly 200 residents who meet at least annually to appropriate funds, revise local bylaws, and make other decisions as needed.
+- The legislative function is performed by a representative Town Meeting comprising roughly 200 elected Town Meeting Members who meet at least annually to appropriate funds, revise local bylaws, and make other decisions as needed.

 - The Cary Library Board of Trustees oversees library operations.